Budget Reconciliation Act Impact on Federal Aid and Student Loans

 • All Direct Loan student borrowers: Loan eligibility is reduced for less than full time enrollment.
 (Applies to all borrowers at all degree levels.)
 Full-time students may borrow up to their full loan eligibility, but any students enrolled less than full time will have loans reduced based on their percentage of enrollment.
 This applies to dropped or withdrawn courses at any point in the academic term.

 • Parent PLUS borrowers: For each dependent student, parents are now limited to borrowing up to $20,000 annually in Parent PLUS loans.
-Additionally, parent borrowers will have a new overall borrowing limit of $65,000.
+Additionally, parent borrowers will have a new overall borrowing limit per student of $65,000.

 • The Graduate PLUS program has been eliminated and will no longer be available to new graduate/professional degree students and new Direct Loan borrowers beginning in 2026-2027.
+A limited group of existing graduate borrowers qualifying for an interim exception to the new loan limits may have continued eligibility for this loan for a limited time.

-FAQs
+OBBBA FAQs

-The H.R.
-1 Act was a federal budget reconciliation act signed into law on July 4, 2025.
-It is also known as the One Big Beautiful Bill Act (OB3) or Working Families Tax Plan.
-Learn more about the impact on student aid from the U.S. Department of Education on the One Big Beautiful Bill Act Updates webpage.
+The OBBBA was a federal budget reconciliation act signed into law on July 4, 2025.
+It is also known as the Working Families Tax Cuts Act and H.R.
+1. Learn more about the impact on student aid from the U.S. Department of Education on the One Big Beautiful Bill Act Updates webpage.

 What will happen to my 2026-2027 loans if I drop a class and enroll part time?